Article Categories

 Smallest Range I in Python

-Suppose we have an array A of integers, now for each integer A[i] we can choose any x with range [-K to K] then add x to A[i].
-Now after this process, we have some array B. We have to find the smallest possible difference between the maximum value of B and the minimum value of B.
+Given an array A of integers, for each integer A[i] we can choose any x with range [-K, K] and add x to A[i].
+After this process, we get array B. We need to find the smallest possible difference between the maximum and minimum values of B.

 - MIN := (minimum of A) + K